 Interested in visiting SCS?
 Fill out our visitor form to get in touch with us.

-The School of Computer Science offers bachelor's degrees in both computer science and, beginning in fall 2017, computational biology.
+The School of Computer Science offers bachelor's degrees in computer science, computational biology and, starting in fall 2018, artificial intelligence.
 Interdisciplinary majors in computer science and the arts, and music and technology are also available.

 Undergraduate Additional Majors